 EISA 2007 modified the ECPA definition of “Federal building” to apply to “any building to be constructed by, or for the use of, any Federal agency.
 Such term shall include buildings built for the purpose of being leased by a Federal agency, and privatized military housing.”
 (42 U.S.C.
 6832(6)) In the NOPR, DOE requested comments on the proposed definition of “new Federal building” (based on the statutory “Federal building” definition) and on limiting the inclusion of leased buildings in the definition of “Federal building” to new leased buildings in which a Federal agency has significant control over the design of the building (e.g., “lease-constructs”).
 75 FR 29934.

 Several commenters, including Indian Health Services (IHS) and the U.S. Green Building Council (USGBC), agreed with DOE’s proposal to limit the coverage of leased buildings to those in which a Federal agency has “significant control” over building design.
 (IHS, No. 45 at p.
 1; Green Mechanical Council (GMC), No. 60 at p.
 5) Several comments suggested that the rule should apply to all buildings that the government leases, including buildings that the Federal agency does not have “significant control” over building design.
 (Kaplow, No. 6 at p.
 1; U.S. Fuel Cell Council, No. 13 at p.
 2; National Electrical Manufacturers Association (NEMA), No. 36 at p.
-3; Solar Energy Industries Association (SEIA), No. 58 at pp. 2-3, National Resources Defense Council (NRDC), No. 64 at pp. 3-4; Earthjustice, No. 71 at p.
+3; Solar Energy Industries Association (SEIA), No. 58 at pp. 2-3, Natural Resources Defense Council (NRDC), No. 64 at pp. 3-4; Earthjustice, No. 71 at p.
 9) DOE has not expressly added the “significant control” restriction to the rule for leased buildings because the ECPA definition of “Federal building” includes the limitation of buildings that are built specifically for the Federal government.
 Construction design for a building built specifically for use of the Federal government, including under lease to a Federal agency, is, presumably, under the significant control of the Federal owner or Federal lessee.
 U.S. General Services Administration (GSA) recommended adding rule language stating that leased buildings include projects “in which the government initiates the solicitation of bids expressly for the construction of a building or facility to meet a Federal agency need.”
 (GSA, No. 72 at p.
 5) DOE agrees that GSA’s proposed clarification reflects ECPA, but DOE does not believe that GSA’s language need be included in today’s rule as the rule specifies that it applies to buildings built for the purposes of being leased by a Federal agency.

+Covered buildings